Carlton Fisk's 1975 World Series home run: The Fisk Foul Pole

 On June 13, 2005, the Red Sox honored Carlton Fisk and the 12th-inning home run that won Game 6 of the 1975 World Series by naming the left field foul pole, which the famous home run contacted, the Fisk Foul Pole.
 In a pregame ceremony from the Monster Seats, Fisk was cheered by the Fenway Park crowd while the shot was replayed to the strains of Handel's Hallelujah Chorus, the song longtime Fenway Park organist John Kiley originally played following the home run.
 The Red Sox scheduled the ceremony to coincide with an interleague series against the Cincinnati Reds, who were making their first trip back to Fenway Park since the '75 Series.

-Thirty years later, the video of Fisk trying to wave the ball fair remains one of the game's enduring images.
-The crowd remembered that magical moment at precisely 12:34 am.
-ET early on the morning of October 22, 1975, when Fisk drove a 1–0 fastball from Cincinnati right-hander Pat Darcy high into the air, heading down the left-field line.
+30 years later, the video of Fisk trying to wave the ball fair remains one of the game's enduring images.
+At precisely 12:34 am.
+ET early on the morning of October 22, 1975, Fisk drove a 1–0 fastball from Cincinnati right-hander Pat Darcy into the air, heading down the left-field line.
 "The ball only took about two and half seconds", recalled Fisk.
 "It seemed like I was jumping and waving for more than two and a half seconds."
-Two and a half seconds later, the ball caromed off the bright yellow pole, ending one of the most dramatic World Series games ever played and giving the Red Sox a 7–6 win over the Reds in 12 hard-fought innings.
+The ball then caromed off the yellow pole, ending one of the most dramatic World Series games ever played and giving the Red Sox a 7–6 win over the Reds in 12 hard-fought innings.

 On the field, Fisk threw out the ceremonial first pitch to his former batterymate Luis Tiant.
 From now on, like the Pesky Pole down the right-field line, the left-field pole will officially be called the Fisk Foul Pole.
 The idea was the inspiration of the countless fans who contacted the Red Sox about recognizing the historic moment.
 Fenway's right field foul pole, which is just 302 ft from the plate, is named Pesky's Pole for former Red Sox shortstop Johnny Pesky.
 Mel Parnell named the pole after Pesky in when he won a game with a home run just inside the right-field pole.

 On October 19, 2020, Thomas Boswell announced in his Washington Post column that he would not be covering the World Series for the first time since 1975.
 The 72-year-old Boswell cited health concerns related to the COVID-19 pandemic, saying that it was too risky for someone at his age to make the trip.
 Boswell pointed out in his column that at the time, the 1975 World Series was considered the greatest World Series ever played, largely due to the dramatic game six that ended with Carlton Fisk's historic home run.
 The drama of the series convinced him to remain a journalist with the Post and, in his column, he speculates "Where would I be today if Fisk’s ball had gone foul?"